Get $20 off at Amazon when using your eligible Capital One credit card

 How to save money at Amazon with your Capital One credit card

-Many Capital One credit card holders can now elect to redeem their points at Amazon.
+Many Capital One credit card holders can now elect to redeem their rewards at Amazon.
 This includes customers with the Capital One® VentureOne® Rewards Credit Card, the Capital One® Quicksilver® Cash Rewards Credit Card and the Capital One® Savor® Cash Rewards Credit Card, just to name a few.

 To start, Capital One card holders will need to link their credit card to their Amazon account and enroll in the “Shop with Points” payment option.
 You can click on this link to add your card to Amazon and the “Shop with Points” program, or look for it under the “Your Account” tab on Amazon’s website.